Zakros Mountains, Crete

 The 1975 creation of Sitia UNESCO Global Geopark placed much of the Sitia range in the park.
-It is the major range there, but not the only.
+It is the major range there, but not the only one.
 The coastal hill range (east coast) also is in it, so the park comprises all of Crete east of the Mochlos-Livari line.

 Geography

 The mountains are a massif, seen from outside the massif as a wall of mountains.
 On top the massif are the montane slopes and plateaus of low enough inclination to support pastures, some agriculture or dendriculture, and villages.
 It is too dry at those altitudes for much greenery; a bare rocky slope is the norm.
 At lower altitudes is a maquis: shrubs, grass, scattered trees.
 The canyons, or gorges, are cut deeply into the edges of the massif by runoff from above, a process facilitated by the softness and solubility of limestone.
 Caves and deep cuts abound.

 The massif can be roughly defined by the direction of the ravines coming off of it.
 On the west side they trend E-W into the Pentelis River Valley.
 To the north the ravines drain into the Sea of Crete, such as the Toplou Monastery Gorge.
 To the east the ravines trend W-E intersecting a valley.
 To the south the ravines trend N-S into th Sea of Libya.